msyamkumar/cs220-projects/spring20/p6/README.md

 Your answer should be in the form of a Python list.
 If there is a single best winery, the list will contain one entry.
 If multiple wineries tie for best, the list should contain all wineries that tie.

 Consider writing a function to answer Q13, Q14, and Q15 with the same code.

-### #Q14: Which winery or wineries in Canada have the highest average PPD?
+### #Q14: Which winery or wineries in South Africa have the highest average PPD?

 ### #Q15: which winery in Argentina has the lowest average PPD?